What is Squat Magic?

 In addition, though three different resistance levels are definitely a plus, we aren’t provided any additional information about them, which leaves the door open to the possibility that it may not be enough for you in time as your skills (and strength) improve.
 We reached out to customer service to clarify, but they informed us that the product was not capable of adding any additional layers of resistance.

 Knowing this, it may stand to reason that the Squat Magic may not be ideal for “women of all shapes, sizes and fitness levels,” as there may come a point where you need additional resistance to improve your muscles in a meaningful way.
-Of course, this only applies to advanced users, and seeing as we haven’t tested the product out for ourselves, we can’t state that this is what you’ll personally experience using the device.
+Of course, this only applies to advanced users.

 Squat Magic Pricing & Return Policy

 As of this writing, the Squat Magic was available both on the manufacturer’s website and on Amazon.com.
 Through the former, it is available in a three-payment pricing structure.
-This means you’ll only need to pay $39.99 up front to receive the product, making two more equal payments for two months, bringing your grand total to $119.97, just a few dollars less than it ran on Amazon as of our research.
+This means you’ll only need to pay $33.33 + $19.99 for S&H up front to receive the product, making two more equal payments for two months, bringing your grand total to $119.98, just a few dollars less than it ran on Amazon as of our research.

 For this price, you’ll receive the following: